 Morgan and the other captured crew members were incarcerated on Rura Penthe as prisoners of war, and although the conflict between the Federation and the Klingon Empire officially came to an end a few months later, bureaucracy and corruption extended Morgan’s sentence for nearly three years.

 During this time, Morgan survived with the help and protection of Nuran Ora, a fellow prisoner and El-Aurian.
-In exchange for this protection, Nuran manipulated Morgan to have him use his mechanical skills to build a transponder with scraps stolen, bartered, or salvaged from around the prison, hoping to contact her people and arrange her release.
+In exchange for this protection, Nuran had Morgan use his mechanical skills to build a transponder with scraps stolen, bartered, or salvaged from around the prison, hoping to contact her people and arrange her release.
 Over time, Morgan fell in love with Nuran, and although it was never quite reciprocated they did find some comfort in each other.

 Re-integrating into society was difficult for Morgan.
 He initially spent his recovery in Tycho City on Luna with his family, but chose to relocate to San Fransisco, Earth, after only a few weeks.
 Here he was physically rehabilitated after his illness and years of malnutrition in a harsh climate, as well as going through extensive therapy.
-After several months, Morgan was once again cleared for active duty and assigned to the USS Hypatia.
+After over a year, Morgan was once again cleared for active duty and assigned to the USS Hypatia.

 The first two years of Morgan’s time on the Theurgy passed much the same as his time on the Hypatia, but it was not to last.
 When the ship intercepted a series of transmissions exposing the horrifying revelation that members of Starfleet Command had been replaced by impersonators, the Theurgy was forced to flee Earth pursued by Starfleet.
 Although they managed to escape, when they stopped to resupply on Niga they inadvertently infected members of the crew with a parasitic virus, and Morgan was injured in the ensuing chaos.
 He was put into stasis to preserve his life, and woken several months later following surgery.